Skip to main content

 did:kilt:4rp4rcDHP71YrBNvDhcH5iRoM3YzVoQVnCZvQPwPom9bjo2e

-Migrating a Light DID to a Full DID
+Migrating a light DID to a full DID

 The migration of a DID means that a light, off-chain DID is anchored to the KILT blockchain, supporting all the features that full DIDs provide.
 In the current version (v1) of the KILT DID protocol, a light DID of the form did:kilt:light:014nv4phaKc4EcwENdRERuMF79ZSSB5xvnAk3zNySSbVbXhSwS would become a full DID of the form did:kilt:4nv4phaKc4EcwENdRERuMF79ZSSB5xvnAk3zNySSbVbXhSwS.
-Note that the identifier of the two DIDs, apart from the initial 01 sequence of the light DID, are the same since both DIDs are derived from the same seed.

 Storing a DID

 In addition to the base deposit and fee, the total deposit increases based on the storage space used by the DID.
 Each byte of storage occupied by the DID requires a deposit of 50 micro KILT (0.000005 KILT).
-The overall size of the DID is determined by the inclusion of services and keys.
-The more services and keys in the DID, the larger the storage space required and, consequently, the higher the additional deposit.

 When updating the DID, the deposit is automatically adjusted to match the updated size.
 This ensures that the deposit accurately reflects the current storage requirements of the DID, whether they increase or decrease.